Sprains, Strains, and Tears: The Most Common Workplace InjuriesDecember 20, 2018

 As an employee, you can prevent individual risk by putting into action those items you can control, such as keeping your body fit.
 Ergonomic controls however, are somewhat out of your hands.
 It is the responsibility of the employer to set into play specific measures and controls in order to ensure that its employees are safe.
 However, the very best outcome occurs when a company and its workers take responsibility for getting a job done safely.

-If you have initiated a lawsuit surrounding injuries sustained while on the job, but worry about your ability to keep up with all of your expenses, call USClaims.
+If you have initiated a lawsuit surrounding injuries sustained while on the job, but worry about your ability to keep up with all of your expenses, USClaims may be able to help.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.